Bar Stool vs. Counter Stool Height: Which Is Right for You?

 You might think it's just a difference of a few inches in height, but what's the big deal?
 But let's go through a chart for an obvious comparison.

+What is the most comfortable stool to dine on at this 42-inch-high bar?
+A 28 inch bar stool or a 24 inch counter stool?
 Counter stools are not at all suitable for this high bar, which would prevent your elbows from resting naturally on the bar.

 So, we had to be a little more rigorous about what bar stools to choose for our bar, table, and kitchen island.
 It's quite simple, so let us help you quickly choose the best stools in the next section.